 GIP and GLP-1 are gut hormones produced by your body naturally after meals.
 These hormones signal your pancreas to increase insulin production after a meal.
 They also help regulate the synthesis of fresh glucose.
 GIP and GLP-1 also control hunger and the passage of food through the intestines.

-They communicate these messages by connecting to their unique binding sites, the GIP and GLP-1 receptors.
+They communicate these messages by binding to their unique receptors, the GIP and GLP-1 receptors.
 Zepbound works by promoting the production of natural GLP-1 and GIP hormones in your body.
 However, the drug’s effects stay longer than those of your body’s natural hormones.

 Therefore, Zepbound helps you feel fuller longer, decreases your appetite and cravings, and increases insulin production.
 When combined, these actions result in decreased blood glucose levels and weight loss.
 That’s why tirzepatide is approved as two standalone medications: Mounjaro for type 2 diabetes and Zepbound for chronic weight management.

 How Long Does It Take for Zepbound (Tirzepatide) to Work?

 If you use Zepbound, it may take a few weeks before you notice any changes in your appetite or weight.
-Your doctor has to gradually increase your dosage of Zepbound until it reaches the highest effective level.
+Your doctor will need to increase your Zepbound dosage gradually until it reaches the highest effective level.
 For the first four weeks of your treatment, you will be started on a low dose (2.5 mg).
-This dose is aimed at getting your body adjusted to the medicine.
+This dose is designed to help your body adjust to the medicine.

 Your dose will be increased to 5 mg once weekly after 4 weeks.
 Zepbound maintenance dosages are 5 mg, 10 mg, or 15 mg.

-Most people start seeing changes in appetite and weight within 4 to 12 weeks of starting Zepbound, though results may differ from person to person.
+Most people start to see changes in appetite and weight within 4 to 12 weeks of starting Zepbound, although results may vary from person to person.

 How Much Weight Can You Lose with Zepbound?

-The amount of weight you can lose with Zepbound (tirzepatide) varies from person to person depending on several factors, including dosage, individual response to the medication, and lifestyle choices like diet and exercise.
+The amount of weight you can lose with Zepbound (tirzepatide) varies from person to person, depending on several factors, including dosage, individual response to the medication, and lifestyle choices like diet and exercise.

 In a clinical trial of people with obesity or overweight and a weight-related health issue, Zepbound produced an average weight loss of 15-20% in a year and a half when used alongside diet and physical activity.
 This equates to an average of 34 to 48 lbs.